julelang/manual/src/std/strings.md

 String builder for efficient concatenation.
 Optimized for single string building not for repeated use.

+A Builder must not be copied after first use.

 ::: info
 **Implemented Traits**
 - `io::Writer`